mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/study_guide.md

 - Classes and objects
 - Use attr_* to create setter and getter methods
 - How to call setters and getters
+- Instance variables, class variables, and constants, including the scope of each type and how inheritance can affect that scope
 - Instance methods vs. class methods
 - Method Access Control
 - Referencing and setting instance variables vs. using getters and setters